iraiosub/nextflow_in_action/README.md

 ├── README.md                 # You're reading it!
 Description of the project and structure └── samplesheet.csv           # Sample metadata used as input to the pipeline
 ```

-## Process-Specific Output Configuration

-This pipeline uses a **default `publishDir` configuration** in `nextflow.config` to organize results into process-specific subfolders.
-Creates a separate output folder per process, using the last part of the process name.

----